saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 in the test suite and consequently couldn't be easily configured, like with a configuration file or the command-line.

-It also cannot skip tests correctly.
+It also can't skip tests correctly.
 The tests to be skipped just have their TAP plan rewritten to send "1..1\nok 1", which hardly give feedback to the user that the test wasn't executed.